kstenerud/concise-encoding/cte-specification.md

 ### Binary Floating Point

 Represents ieee754 binary floating point values with widths from 32 to 128 bits.
 Supports exponential notation using `e`.
 The radix character is `.`.
-Any number of magnitude separators `,` may be present anywhere following the first digit and prior to the last digit before the radix.

 Examples:

     1.25e+7
-    -999,999,999.00001
+    -9.00001

 ### Decimal Floating Point

 Represents ieee754 decimal floating point values with widths from 32 to 128 bits.
 Decimal floating point values are typically used in financial applications where emulation of decimal rounding is necessary.
 The radix character is `.`.
-Any number of magnitude separators `,` may be present anywhere following the first digit and prior to the last digit before the radix.

 Decimal floating values are differentiated from binary floating values by adding a `d` suffix.